sagingsaba/IPHS-Careers/README.md

 read: updates.txt

 OTHER NOTES:
--magulo
+- di naka follow sa figma
+- landing pages and log in should be in a same page , use carosel
+- choosing strand should be a selection menu not dropdown, in short different page
--testing lang sa connect
+- testing lang sa connect
--wala pang andmin
+- wala pang andmin
--sign_up.php is for student only(id = 2)
+- sign_up.php is for student only(id = 2)
--pwede ulitin database, inaral ko lang para kapag CCS confident na ako sa mga backend na madadamay -gets ko na kaya magulo code mo sa backend HAHA
+- pwede ulitin database, inaral ko lang para kapag CCS confident na ako sa mga backend na madadamay
+- gets ko na kaya magulo code mo sa backend HAHA